 Depending on the outcome of the scoring sheet your midwife will direct you to the service you need.

-This service is free for a non-urgent appointment, but there may be a fee for an urgent appointment.
+This service may be free for a non-urgent appointment, but there may be a fee for an urgent appointment.
 Please check with your GP practice.

-Following your GP appointment your doctor may be able to refer you for counselling with a qualified therapist service (ask your doctor for further information).
+After your GP appointment, your doctor may be able to refer you for counselling with a qualified therapist service (ask your doctor for further information).